dotnetcore/CAP/docs/content/user-guide/en/getting-started/introduction.md

 # Introduction

 CAP is an EventBus and a solution for solving distributed transaction problems in microservices or SOA systems.
-It helps create a microservices system that is scalable, reliable, and easy to change.
+It helps you create a microservices system that is scalable, reliable, and easy to modify.

-In Microsoft's [eShop](https://github.com/dotnet/eShop) microservices sample project, it is recommended to use CAP as the EventBus in the production environment.
+In Microsoft's [eShop](https://github.com/dotnet/eShop) microservices sample project, CAP is recommended as the EventBus for production environments.

-!!! question "What is EventBus？"
+!!! question "What is EventBus?"

-    An Eventbus is a mechanism that allows different components to communicate with each other without knowing about each other.
-A component can send an Event to the Eventbus without knowing who will pick it up or how many others will pick it up.
-Components can also listen to Events on an Eventbus, without knowing who sent the Events.
-That way, components can communicate without depending on each other.
-Also, it is very easy to substitute a component.
-As long as the new component understands events that are being sent and received, other components will never know about the substitution.
+    An EventBus is a mechanism that allows different components to communicate with each other without knowing each other.
+A component can send an Event to the EventBus without knowing who will pick it up or how many others will.
+Components can also listen to Events on an EventBus without knowing who sent them.
+This way, components can communicate without depending on each other.
+Also, it's very easy to substitute a component – as long as the new component understands the events being sent and received, other components will never know about the substitution.

-Compared to other Services Bus or Event Bus, CAP has its own characteristics.
-It does not require users to implement or inherit any interface when sending messages or processing messages.
-It has very high flexibility.
-We have always believed that the appointment is greater than the configuration, so the CAP is very simple to use, very friendly to the novice, and lightweight.
+Compared to other service buses or event buses, CAP has its own characteristics.
+It does not require users to implement or inherit any interface when sending or processing messages, providing very high flexibility.
+We believe that convention is greater than configuration, so CAP is very simple to use, very friendly to beginners, and lightweight.

 CAP is modular in design and highly scalable.
-You have many options to choose from, including message queues, storage, serialization, etc. Many elements of the system can be replaced with custom implementations.
+You have many options to choose from, including message queues, storage, serialization, and more.
+Many system elements can be replaced with custom implementations.

 ## Related videos